Sometimes, you will encounter a flight that has been “overbooked.” Here’s why airlines oversell their seats:

 Since the airline can lose revenue on these seats, they purposely overbook flights based on prior statistics of the “no-show factor” also called yield management, with the intent that they’ll actually fill the aircraft with 100% occupancy.
 They can predict with fairly good accuracy how many travellers will not show up on the 5pm Friday flight from Chicago to Toronto, and how many will show up earlier wanting to go home for the weekend after business was done.

 But sometimes, there are situations where more people show up for the flight than there are seats.
-Chartered airlines and tour operators seldom overbook because the no-show rate is low.
-The majority of people are travelling for packaged holidays.
+(Chartered airlines and tour operators seldom overbook because the no-show rate is low.
+The majority of people are travelling for packaged holidays.)

 The longer the delay, the better the benefits.
 If you’d like to volunteer to forfeit your seat, you could end up earning cash, travel vouchers, meal coupons, stays in airport lounges, etc. for your inconvenience.
 If your flight leaves the next day, you can ask for a hotel to be compensated.